 The step of collecting the infectious nidovirus particles may also be carried out using conventional techniques.
 For example, the infectious particles may be collected by cell lysis, or collection of the supernatant of the cell culture, as is known in the art.
 See e.g., U.S. Pat.
 No. 5,185,440 to Davis et al., PCT Publication No. WO 92/10578 to Bioption A B, and U.S. Pat.
 No. 4,650,764 to Temin et al. (although Temin et al. relates to retroviruses rather than nidoviruses).
 Other suitable techniques will be known to those skilled in the art.
 Optionally, the collected infectious nidovirus particles may be purified if desired.
 Suitable purification techniques are well known to those skilled in the art.

 Pharmaceutical formulations, such as vaccines or compositions for producing antibodies in animals of the present invention comprise an antigenic or immunogenic amount of the infectious, replication defective nidovirus particles as disclosed herein in combination with a pharmaceutically acceptable carrier.
 An “antigenic amount” is an amount of the nidovirus particles which is sufficient to evoke the production of antibodies to the encoded antigenic protein or peptide contained and expressed on the heterologous RNA.
 An “immunogenic amount” is an amount of the infectious nidovirus particles which is sufficient to evoke an immune response in the subject to which the pharmaceutical formulation is administered.
-An amount of from about 103, 10or 10to about 1010 or 1012 plaque forming units per dose is believed suitable, depending upon the age and species of the subject being treated, and the purpose of the treatment.
+An amount of from about 103, 105 or 107 to about 1010 or 1012 plaque forming units per dose is believed suitable, depending upon the age and species of the subject being treated, and the purpose of the treatment.
 Exemplary pharmaceutically acceptable carriers include, but are not limited to, sterile pyrogen-free water and sterile pyrogen-free physiological saline solution.
 Subjects which may be administered immunogenic amounts of the infectious, replication defective nidovirus particles of the present invention include but are not limited to human and animal (e.g., horse, donkey, mouse, hamster, monkeys) subjects.
 Administration may be by any suitable means, such as intraveneous, intraperitoneal or intramuscular injection.

 The examples, which follow, are set forth to illustrate the present invention, and are not to be construed as limiting thereof.
 In the following examples, mM means millimolar, μg means microgram, ml means milliliter, μl means microliter, V means volt, μF means microfarad, cm means centimeter, h means hour, ORF means open reading frame, GFP means green fluorescent protein, PBS means phosphate-buffered saline, M means molar, s means second, nt means nucleotide, and min means minute.